 If you or a loved one has suffered personal injury on someone else’s property in a premises liability accident like a slip and fall accident, or for something like a dog bite, our attorneys may be able to help.
-Ken Kieklak, Attorney at Law, represents injured people throughout Arkansas and fights to get them the compensation they need to cover medical expenses, lost wages, and pain and suffering for accidental injuries.
+Our Fayetteville AR personal injury lawyers represent injured people throughout Arkansas and fight to get them the compensation they need to cover medical expenses, lost wages, and pain and suffering for accidental injuries.
 To discuss the details of your dog bite case, call (479) 316-0438.

 Arkansas Dog Bite Law

-In a typical negligence case, you must prove the following four elements to collect compensation for your claim:
+In a typical negligence case, you must prove the four elements to collect compensation for your claim.

 If there is a statute or ordinance that requires dog owners to use a leash, cage the animal, or warn passersby and guests about the dog, it can help you prove the first two elements.
 Negligence per se means that breaking a rule is sufficient to show the first two elements – duty and breach.